yujiri8/yujiri.xyz/software/nil_comparison.md

 >
 > Python is an interpreted high-level programming language for general purpose programming.

-These descriptions amount to exactly the same thing (when you fill in that Python is also object-oriented and reflective and Ruby is also high-level), but they're worded very differently which gives the impression that they're saying something different.
+These descriptions amount to exactly the same thing (when you fill in that Python is also object-oriented, dynamic and reflective and Ruby is also high-level and interpreted), but they're worded very differently which gives the impression that they're saying something different.
 Terrible considering how the article seems to be aimed at novices, who wouldn't be able to tell that these descriptions are identical.

 > ### Designer
 >